olliethedev/ui-builder/README.md

 ## Roadmap

-- [ ] Add data variables to editor (foundation for all the fun data binding features).
-Update the Renderer component to accept data variables
+- [ ] Documentation site for UI Builder with more hands-on examples
+- [ ] Configurable Tailwind Class subset for things like React-Email components
 - [ ] Drag and drop component in the editor panel and not just in the layers panel
+- [ ] Add string templates for variable-bound props. (ex, "Hello {name}" in a span)
 - [ ] Update to React 19
 - [ ] Update to latest Shadcn/ui + Tailwind CSS v4
 - [ ] Add Blocks.
 Reusable component blocks that can be used in multiple pages